FIPS

 These indicators help you quickly locate repositories that support FIPS-based compliance needs.
 Image variants that include FIPS support will have a tag ending with -fips, such as 3.13-fips.

-You can retrieve and inspect this attestation using the Docker Scout CLI:
+You can retrieve and inspect the FIPS attestation using the Docker Scout CLI:

 $ docker scout attest get \